youssefaltai/task50/README.md

 #### Description:

-This is a to-do list web app created using Flask and Bootstrap.
+This is a to-do list web app.
 You can sign up for a new account, you can create, edit and delete tasks, and of course, mark them as done.

 ![Screenshot of the app's dashboard](https://github.com/youssef-attai/cs50_project/blob/master/imgs/screenshot.png)